Figure 03 vs Tesla Optimus: Which Humanoid Robot Is Winning?

-As of March 2026, Figure 03 and Tesla Optimus Gen 2 are the two most commercially advanced humanoid robots in the world.
+As of April 2026, Figure 03 and Tesla Optimus Gen 3 are the two most commercially advanced humanoid robots in the world.
 Figure 03 — Figure AI's third-generation platform — leads on dexterity with 50 degrees of freedom and 22-DoF hands capable of detecting forces as small as 3 grams.
-Tesla Optimus Gen 2 leads on scale with approximately 8,000 units deployed across Tesla factories, powered by the same FSD neural network that drives millions of Tesla vehicles.
+Tesla Optimus Gen 3 has approximately 1,000+ units deployed across Tesla factories, powered by the same FSD neural network that drives millions of Tesla vehicles.
 Both represent fundamentally different approaches to humanoid robotics: Figure bets on manipulation precision, Tesla bets on manufacturing scale and data advantage.

 | SPEC | FIGURE 03 | TESLA OPTIMUS GEN 2 |